-that Recommendation ITU-R SM.1539 and Appendix 3 of the ITU Radio Regulations deal with variation of the boundary between the out-of-band and spurious domains, other than the specific 250% of the Necessary Bandwidth from the centre frequency of the emission;
+that Recommendation ITU-R SM.1539 [2] and Appendix 3 of the ITU Radio Regulations [3] deal with variation of the boundary between the out-of-band and spurious domains, other than the specific 250% of the Necessary Bandwidth from the centre frequency of the emission;

 that Appendix 3 of the ITU Radio Regulations contains general spurious emissions limits, with the time scales for their implementation;

+that ECC Recommendation (02)05 recommends to consider also a set of ITU-R Recommendations of SM series dealing with various aspects of unwanted emissions;

+that information on limits for unwanted emissions in the out of band domain are usually provided in the ETSI Harmonised Standards;

-that the Radioastronomya Service, the Earth Exploration Satellite Service and the Meteorological Satellite Service using passive sensors are particularly sensitive to interference due to their wide frequency coverage and the weakness of the signals they detect.
+that the Radio Astronomy Service, the Earth Exploration Satellite Service and the Meteorological Satellite Service using passive sensors are particularly sensitive to interference due to their wide frequency coverage and the weakness of the signals they detect.
 Their protection limits are far lower than the spurious domain emission limits considered practicable at the antenna port of most transmitters, therefore the protection of these services depends on additional mitigating factors such as antenna decoupling and spatial separation.
-Threshold levels of interference detrimental to the radio astronomy service, Earth exploration-satellite and meteorological-satellite services using passive sensors can be found in Recommendations ITU-R RA.769 and RS.1029;
+Threshold levels of interference detrimental to the radio astronomy service, Earth exploration-satellite and meteorological-satellite services using passive sensors can be found in Recommendations ITU-R RA.769 [4] and RS.2017 [5];

 that there may be cases where a permanent source of interference, for example a radar or broadcast transmitter in the near vicinity, or spurious emissions generated at the radio transmitter site due to the interaction amongst various transmitters operating at the same time, cause unacceptable performance degradation to a victim receiver.
 These cases are considered site engineering problems and are not in the scope of this Recommendation provided that it is possible to use special protection applied to either the source of interference, or the victim, or both;